splunk/public-o11y-docs/gdi/monitors-databases/mysql.rst

 .. caution::

    The MySQL monitor is now deprecated and will reach of End of Support on _____.
-You can no longer use it alongside the Smart Agent receiver to send data to Splunk Observability Cloud.
+You can no longer use it with the Smart Agent receiver to send data to Splunk Observability Cloud.
 Instead, use the native OpenTelemetry MySQL receiver.
-See more at :ref:`MySQL receiver <mysql-receiver>`.
+See more at :ref:`MySQL receiver <mysql-receiver>` and :ref:`migration-monitors`.

    During this period only critical security and bug fixes are provided.
 When end of support is reached, the monitor will be removed and no longer be supported.

-The
-:ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the MySQL monitor type to retrieve metrics and logs from MySQL.
+The :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the MySQL monitor type to retrieve metrics and logs from MySQL.

 This monitor connects to a MySQL instance and reports on the values returned by a ``SHOW STATUS`` command, which include the following: